Newborns’ Brachial Plexus Injury: Parent Guide

 Always remember, your little one’s got grit and toughness.
 With your steady love and backing, they got the chops to flourish, even with NBPP.

-When a newborn gets hurt, you might spot the signs right after birth or see ’em come up slowly.
+When a baby gets hurt, you might spot the signs right after birth or see ’em come up slowly.
 How bad these signs are and which nerves got hit play a part in how things pan out.

-Look out for these common signs of a brachial plexus injury in a newborn:
+Look out for these common signs:

 - Weakness or paralysis in the affected arm or hand